odradev/nysa-proposal/README.md

 ## Milestone #3 Inherited Flipper
 Solidity Flipper contract now implements an Interface and inherits an abstract Flipper contract.
-Additionally, Pragma section is read by transpiler.
+Additionally, the Pragma section is read by transpiler.
 Contracts written in Solidity below 0.8.0 are rejected, >=0.8.* are compiled.

 Covered Solidity features: